Fostering a Safe Ringette Community

 Commit to Kids

-To learn more visit the Commit to Kids Safe Sport website.
+Learn More: Commit to Kids Safe Sport website.

 viaSport Resources:

-Addressing MalTreatment
+Addressing Maltreatment

-For more information visit the viaSport Safe Sport website.
+Learn more: viaSport Safe Sport website.

 True Sport Principles

-Take the True Sport Pledge today!
+Join us: Take the True Sport Pledge today!

-Reporting
+Reporting & Policies

 Submit a Complaint